mirumee/ariadne-website/website/versioned_docs/version-0.12.0/query-validators.md

 In the above example, final complexity will be multiplied by both `promoted` and `regular` values.

-You can also use `useMultipliers` to remove query cost mulitplication for specified field without removing `@cost` from it:
+You can also use `useMultipliers` to remove query cost multiplication for specified field without removing `@cost` from it:

 ```graphql
 type Query {